-The Farms of the Future program aims to facilitate tech-enabled production and monitoring through improved connectivity and installation of sensor equipment which support increased productivity, competitiveness, job creation and sustainable use of resources in the selected agricultural sectors: Cotton, Livestock (Sheep & Beef), Grains and Horticultural (tree crops and vines).
+The Farms of the Future (FoTF) program aims to facilitate tech-enabled production and monitoring through improved connectivity and installation of sensor equipment which support increased productivity, competitiveness, job creation and sustainable use of resources in agriculture.

-The Farms of the Future program has two core streams of investment:
+The Farms of the Future program had two core streams of investment:

-The program has 11 target local government areas (LGAs) in rural and regional NSW.
+The program had 11 target local government areas (LGAs) in rural and regional NSW.

 They include;